azuregomez/SecureApp/README.md

 https://blog.cloudtrooper.net/2020/05/23/filtering-traffic-to-private-endpoints-with-azure-firewall/
 * This architecture virtually injects an App Service into a VNet by allowing inbound trafffic exclusively from App Gateway and using a delegated subnet for Outbound access to SQL Azure DB, Storage and potentially to on-prem locations.
 For true VNet injection you must use an App Service Environment.
 ### What if I want the application to be ONLY available from my corporate Network?
-1. App Gateway needs to be deployed with an internal IP, not external.
+1. App Gateway needs to be deployed with an internal IP.
 If App Gateway is not desired and internal access is appropriate without a WAF, this can be accomplished through the private endpoint but if traffic comes from on-premise there has to be DNS forwarding or on-prem pinpoint DNS to resolve the private endpoint of the web application.
 2. For Hybrid connectivity: VPN or VNet Gateway (ExpressRoute).